 Does just saying hello to the bus driver make a difference?
 More generally, does expressing thanks have psychological benefits?
-Do you make a point of greeting the people who make your everyday life easier, but who you might sometimes take for granted?
+Do you make a point of thanking the people who make your everyday life easier?
 Examples include the people who bag your groceries at the supermarket, prepare your morning coffee, or drive the bus that takes you to work.
 Could a habit as small as saying “Have a nice day” be a consistent source of happiness?

 According to a pair of new studies, the answer seems to be yes.
 They found that simply greeting or expressing thanks to bus drivers leads to enhanced feelings of happiness and well-being.